zoomout/crud-search-challenge/README.md

 First I tried implementing Many-To-Many relations between Recipes and Ingredients to improve indexing of the latter.
 But the solution started growing a lot, making it very difficult to keep it ORM compatible and Database agnostic.
 I made a decision that might not be optimal for search performance, but simplifies the implementation and allows ORM and Database integrations.
 To optimize search I need to know the DB that is used by the company.
-Options to consider are Elastic search or Postgresql full text search.
+Options to consider are: Elastic search or Postgresql full text search.
+It is also possible to write custom queries using JDBC PreparedStatement.

 Query filter features: